GanGroup/Gan/kai/presentation/script.md

 ### Model Select

-Before the experiment, I need to select a model.
+Before the experiment, let's select a model first.

 In the early stages of my thesis, I focused on studying and implementing different types of GAN models.